MarianaRochadeSouza/Kaneohe-Bay-2018/README.md

 * *Innis comparison*: collection data and qPCR data from Innis et al (2018) used in Figure 2 Supplemental material.
      * Data:
-        * qPCR_data: qPCR data for sample colonies organized by plate.
+        * qPCR_data: qPCR data for sample colonies organized by plate
-        * Coral_collection: Metadata for all collected coral samples.
+        * Coral_collection: Metadata for all collected coral samples
-     * Map: files used in the Kaneohe Bay map.
+     * Map: files used in the Kaneohe Bay map

 * *Rscripts:
      * Sym_KaneoheBay2018: R script for most analysis and figures used in the manuscript